 With the movie out in 2004, The Motorcycle Diaries grew in popularity.
-The story follows 23-year-old Ernesto Che Guevara in a travel journey across Latin America.
+The story follows 23-year-old Ernesto Che Guevara on a travel journey across Latin America.

-One of my favorite genres is travel books and stories that inspire conscious tourism and wanderlust.
-Of course, I love a good travel blog too.
+One of my favorite genres is travel books, memoirs, and stories that inspire conscious tourism and wanderlust.
+Of course, I love a good travel blog, too.
 Although we hear it all too often, the world is our schooling.

-What travel writers do you love to follow?
+What travel writers do you love to read?
 Who inspires you?

 Christine (she/her) is the owner, lead editor, and tipsy book sommelier of The Uncorked Librarian LLC, an online literary publication showcasing books and movies to inspire travel and home to the famed Uncorked Reading Challenge.